JelleZijlstra/lib2toast/README.md

 ### Unreleased

+- Fix miscompilation of Unicode identifiers; they are now NFKC-normalized
 - Fix crash on augmented assignment with an unparenthesized tuple on the right-hand side
 - Fix crash on nested async comprehensions
 - Fix incorrect line ranges in suites containing statements ending in a semicolon